IBM/eventing-openliberty-blockchain/README.md

 Learn about the fundamentals of blockchain and Open Liberty by following the [Integrate Java microservices with blockchain using Hyperledger Fabric and Open Liberty](https://developer.ibm.com/tutorials/integrate-java-microservices-with-blockchain-using-hyperledger-fabric-and-open-liberty/) to experience starting a 1 Org blockchain network and an Open Liberty server to execute transactions to blockchain.
 Also, follow this to follow the instructions on installing the IBM Blockchain platform VS Code extension.

-You will be able to use a fully distributed 2 Org blockchain network.
+You will use a fully distributed 2 Org blockchain network.
 Leveraging a distributed network and Open Liberty to submit transactions and listen to events.

 Using blockchain provides supply chains a permanent record of transactions which are grouped in blocks that cannot be altered, creating an alternative to traditional paper tracking and manual inspection systems, which can leave supply chains vulnerable to inaccuracies and fraud.

-In our example we are creating a decentralized blockchain network using a buyer and a seller in a supply chain for car sales, based on the fabcar sample.
+In our example we are creating a distributed blockchain network using a buyer and a seller in a supply chain for car sales, based on the fabcar sample.

 The seller (Org 1) can add a car to the blockchain network, which will emit an event notifying other organisations an event has occured on the blockchain.
-A buyer (Org 2) can become notified that a new car has been added to the blockchain network.
-The buyer will be able to see the new car which is up for sale.
-If the buyer is looking for a new car, they can query the new car which has been added to the blockchain network.
+The buyer (Org 2) becomes notified that a new car has been added to the blockchain network.
+The buyer will be notified through Open Liberty and see the new car which is up for sale, with a transaction ID.
+If the buyer is looking for a new car,they can query the car which has been added to the blockchain network.

 ## Architecture flow